Vertigo: 18 Possible Causes for Dizziness you must Know

 A feeling of vertigo is felt, changing between the perception of the person’s own movements that do not exist or of their environment that seems to be spinning.

-Why does closing your eyes cause vertigo?
+Why does closing your eyes trigger vertigo?

 The vestibular syndrome causes the dizziness that tends to get worse when you close your eyes.